yanzmgit/ai/README.md

 ## future

-In the future, we can use meachine tech and deep tech to improve our task.
+in the future, we can use meachine tech and deep tech to improve our task.
-Always remerber They are ways, not the aims.
+always remerber they are ways, not the aims.

 ## why not other directions

-speech recognition、picture recognition、 natural language processing（NPL）、auto drive、robot control technology and so on.
-Those direction beyond my ability to understand ,to learn and to master it.
+speech recognition、picture recognition、 natural language processing(NPL)、auto drive、robot control technology and so on. those direction are beyond my ability to understand ,to learn and to master it.